Dziga-czj/simple-git-recovery/README.md

 ## usage
-put this file inside a directory with a .git file
+put this file inside a directory with a .git directory

 ```
 ./git-recover [options]